tprouvot/mask-sobject/README.md

 MaskSObjectUtils.executeBatch('Contact');
 ```

+### Scheduled mode

+You can schedule MaskSObjectBatchSchedulable class to execute periodically.
+Since this usage is quite different from the one-shot anonymisation and adress project run business needs, the maskfield actions will be executed only if the Mode__c is set to 'Scheduled' or 'Both'

+### Post Copy
+> **Warning**
-- When creating / refreshing a sandbox:
+>- ~~When creating / refreshing a sandbox:~~ currently there's a [#bug](./issues/20) on post copy actions

 <img alt="Configure post copy class" src="./screenshots/sandbox-postcopy.png" />

-**WARNING**: if you choose this option, you need a Partial Copy Sandbox or a Full Copy Sandbox and data configuration on Production.
+>**Warning**: if you choose this option, you need a Partial Copy Sandbox or a Full Copy Sandbox and data configuration on Production.

 - Manually using [Launch Batch LWC](https://github.com/tprouvot/launch-batch-lwc)